SoarGroup/SoarGroup.github.io/docs/soar_manual/08_SpatialVisualSystem.md

 add topball snowman b 1 p 0 0 11
 ```

-Set the rotation transform on box11 to 180 degrees around the z axis.
+Set the rotation transform on `box11` to 180 degrees around the z axis:

 ```
 change box11 r 0 0 3.14159
 ```

-Changing the color tag on box7 to green.
+Change the color tag on `box7` to green:

 ```
 tag change box7 color green